- Treats Rosacea

 When using Erythromycin tablets to treat an infection, you should start to feel better after just a few days.
-However, as a treatment for acne, it may take a few months for the problem to get better.
+However, as a treatment for acne or rosacea, it may take a few months for the problem to get better.

 Who can use Erythromycin?

 Erythromycin is an effective macrolide antibiotic medication which can treat a number of conditions.
 Nonetheless, it may not be suitable for everyone to use.

 - You are allergic to erythromycin or any of the other ingredients contained in this medicine, or any other macrolide antibiotics

 - You have unusually low levels of potassium or magnesium in your blood

 - You or anyone in your family has a history of heart rhythm disorders or electrocardiogram abnormality

 - You have any liver problems or have been informed that any medicines you are using may cause liver problems

 - You have suffered diarrhoea after using antibiotics in the past